vmware-archive/pui-starter-project/README.md

 To quickly clean up a project (for example to test a different component in isolation), `npm run clean`.

 To install edge pui packages running on a Sinopia server per [the acceptance docs](https://github.com/pivotal-cf/pivotal-ui/blob/master/CORE_TEAM_DOCS.md#acceptance), `npm run si [package name]` will install the package.
-(This actually runs `npm install --save --registry http://localhost:4873` but is faster and easier to remember).
+(This actually runs `npm install --save --registry http://localhost:4873` but is faster to type and easier to remember).

+The sample project is set up to run jasmine tests in the spec folder, with suffix of `_spec.js` with `gulp jasmine`.